 Even a casual visitor will soon notice the importance of coffee in Austria.
 Austria is a small country in the center of Europe that has contributed quite a lot to the development of modern coffee culture in Europe and far beyond.
 You will find many coffee shops around the world carrying names like Café Mozart, Vienna Coffee House relating to Austria.
 Even the American coffee chain Blue Bottle Coffee borrowed its name from one of the first Viennese coffee houses, the “Zur blauen Flasche” (blue bottle) and established back in 1683.
 However, there is a dispute which Viennese coffee house was actually the very first.

 Austria was formerly the center of the Habsburg Empire, tucked away in the alps and having only about the same number of inhabitants as New York City.
-But as little as this country is, it has had a significant influence on the development of European coffee culture over the last 330+ years.
+But as little as this country is, it has had a significant influence on the development of European coffee house culture over the last 330+ years.

 Are you a first-time visitor to Austria or a newly arrived resident?

 To make the most of your stay and avoid embarrassment, it’s a good idea to familiarize yourself with some local customs and peculiarities.
 Just trying to get some coffee in a traditional Austrian café can be a challenge.
 The choices offered will differ from back home – wherever that may be.

 Facing the challenge to order correctly in a Viennese coffee house

 Don’t make the mistake of ordering “a coffee” in a classic café.
 You will get nothing more than a blank stare by your waiter.
 If he is in a good mood, he may hand you a menu with a list of anywhere between ten and twenty different preparations.
 Some of these may resemble a coffee drink from home to some extent, but most of the choices will be different.